Documentus/documentus-website/_docs/Introduction/ios.md

 ---
-title: iOS
+title: Industrial
 category: Devices
 order: 1
 ---

-Use ChatApp on most of your Apple devices.
-Only the latest versions are supported.
+The Internet of Things is completely changing how we work, and how information has become the latest 'Industrial Revolution'.

 To install ChatApp on your device: